How to Record Account Transfers in Quicken 2015

-You don’t have to do this, but you might want to use the Payee field to describe the transfer — for example, Birthday.
+You don’t have to do this, but you may want to use the Payee field to describe the transfer — for example, Birthday.
 You know how this works by now, don’t you?
 You just move the cursor to the field.
 Then you pound away at the keyboard.
 Bang.
 Bang.
 Bang.

 Enter the transfer amount.

 You enter amounts that you transfer out of an account in the Payment field, and you enter amounts that you transfer into an account in the Deposit field.
 So move the cursor to the right field (right as in right and wrong, not right and left) and then enter the transfer amount.

 Enter more information about the transaction (if you need to) in the Memo field.
 Perhaps a gift idea for Aunt Enid?

 Indicate the other account.

 Move the cursor to the Category field, which has a modified name of Xfer Acct (standing for Transfer Account).
 When Quicken drops down a list box of accounts, select the other account.
 In the figure, the transfer is going to an account named Savings.
 Note that the steps for setting up a second bank account parallel those for setting up a checking account.

 Click the Save button.